flutter/website/src/docs/perf/rendering/shader.md

    Theoretically, there's no guarantee that the SkSLs from one device would help on another device (but they also won't cause any troubles if SkSLs aren't compatible across devices).
-   Practically, as shown in the table on this [SkSL-based warmup PR][], SkSLs work surprisingly well even if 1) SkSLs are captured from iOS and then applied to Android devices, or 2) SkSLs are captured from emulators and then applied to real mobile
+   Practically, as shown in the table on this [SkSL-based warmup issue][], SkSLs work surprisingly well even if 1) SkSLs are captured from iOS and then applied to Android devices, or 2) SkSLs are captured from emulators and then applied to real mobile